tcarland/alacritty-functions/README.md

 ## Requirements

-Ansible 8.5.0+ is required to install the Alacritty playbook, latest recommended and tested version is 9.3.0.
+ - Ansible 8.5.0+ is required to install the Alacritty playbook, latest recommended and tested version is 9.3.0.
-The Bash functions require Bash 4+, with Bash 5+ being fairly standard on modern linux distributions.
+ - The Bash functions require Bash 4+, with Bash 5+ being fairly standard on modern linux distributions.

-It is generally recommended, given the version nightmare that is Ansible, that a python virtual environment is used to install Ansible.
-If necessary, this may require the *python3-venv* and *python3-pip* distribution packages.
+It is generally recommended, given the version nightmare that is Ansible, that a Python virtual environment or *venv* is used to install Ansible.
+This may require the *python3-venv* and *python3-pip* distribution packages.
 ```sh
 python3 -m venv pyenv
 source ./pyenv/bin/activate